roryl/lucee-book/serialization.md

 `evaluateComponent('examples.serialization.basicComponent','c31d231165a410c67a9a8c57da575e88',{'FOO':'bar'},{})`

-Which this can be deserialized back into the original component
+Which this can be deserialized back into the original component:

+{% gist id="roryl/61c1b10a8fa4c2ba542a",file="deserialize_component.cfm" %}{% endgist %}

 <noscript>
 ```